MrVisionaryGenius/AI-Customer-Interaction-Agent/README.md

 This project is a production-oriented AI-powered WhatsApp agent designed to handle real-time customer interactions for service-based businesses.

-The system simulates a receptionist workflow — handling queries, guiding users, triaging urgency, and facilitating bookings — using LLM-driven decision-making.
+The system simulates a receptionist workflow, handling queries, guiding users, triaging urgency, and facilitating bookings - using LLM-driven decision-making.

 This repository represents a simplified MVP version of a broader AI-driven interaction system.